A Test of Faith?

-- Edited by Katayoun Alidadi, Marie-Claire Foblets and Jogchum Vrielink, all at the Catholic University of Leuven, Belgium
+- Edited by Katayoun Alidadi, Catholic University of Leuven, Belgium, Marie-Claire Foblets, Max Planck Institute for Social Anthropology, Germany and Jogchum Vrielink, Catholic University of Leuven, Belgium

 The contributors examine how case law from the European Court of Human Rights, domestic experiences and comparative analyses can indicate trends and reveal established and innovative approaches.
 This multi-perspective volume will be relevant for legal practitioners, researchers, academics and policy-makers interested in human rights law, discrimination law, labour law and the intersection of law and religion.